kannanjayachandran/Full-Stack-Data-Science/02. Data structures and Algorithms - I/1_Arrays/Readme.md

 9. Left rotate an array by 1 element
 10. Move all zeros to the end of the array
 11. Union of two sorted arrays
-    12 Intersection of two sorted arrays
+12. Intersection of two sorted arrays
-12. Find all unique elements in an array
+13. Find all unique elements in an array
-13. Find whether the inverse of the array is mirror inverse or not
+14. Find whether the inverse of the array is mirror inverse or not
-14. Find all non-min-max elements in an array
+15. Find all non-min-max elements in an array
-15. Find the first duplicate value {First occurrence of the duplicate value}

 ## Problem set - II